 Las Ramblas and the Gothic Quarter – Las Ramblas were where flowers are sold and where locals from Barcelona used to meet.
 It is a great place to admire the street artists and to look at the alive statues.
 The Gothic Quarter is a place to walk around the streets near the cathedral.
 There are lots of old antique dealers, feathers, and umbrellas merchants.
 A lot of historical events took place there.

-Barceloneta and Port Olimpic – It is the traditional area for fishermen and sailors.
-It is a passage before reaching to the beach with Mediterranean colors and restaurants with delicious foods.
+Barceloneta and Port Olimpic – It is the traditional area for fishers and sailors.
+It is a passage before reaching the beach with Mediterranean colors and restaurants with delicious foods.

-Poble Espanyol – an open-air village museum with buildings and crafts from all over the Spain
+Poble Espanyol – an open-air village museum with buildings and crafts from all over Spain

 Parc de Montjuic – 590 feet high above sea level, it served as a defense hub in the past, protecting the city against possible invasion.
 It is a place of rare beauty with plenty of things to do and places to visit – like museums, the Miró Foundation, Olympic Stadium, and Montjuïc Palace.

-We were wondering on Barcelona streets for three amazing days, visiting as many attractions as we could and stopping each there for the delicious foods and drinks.
-It is really a great place to visit and we are thinking to give it a second try, just because three days are simply not enough for this one.
+We were wondering on Barcelona streets for three incredible days, visiting as many attractions as we could, and stopping each there for the delicious foods and drinks.
+It is a great place to visit, and we are thinking of giving it a second try, just because three days are simply not enough for this one.

 Want to visit Barcelona?
 Please plan at least a week as you’ll have plenty to do with your time.

 I hope you enjoyed my general presentation and now have a better idea about what you can visit and what you can do in the great city of Barcelona.
 Please comment below if you have any questions or if you want to add something from your experiences.

-Thanks for reading through the end about my visit in Barcelona!
+Thanks for reading through the end of my visit to Barcelona!